 Relative to the Group's measurement of progress towards complete satisfaction of performance obligation using the input method, we have tested the progress reported for the year in reference to the actual costs incurred relative to the total budgeted project development costs.
 Our procedures include test of controls over recognition and allocation of costs of projects and direct examination of supporting documents.
 We have also performed physical inspection of selected projects under development to assess if the completion based on costs is not inconsistent with the physical completion of the project.
-In testing the reasonableness of budgetary estimates, we have ascertained the qualification of project engineers who prepared the budgets and reviewed the actual performance of completed projects with reference of their budgeted costs.
+In testing the reasonableness of budgetary estimates, we have ascertained the qualification of project swith reference of their budgeted costs.